mattcann1/Computer_vision--imageoverlay/README.md

         1) splits image into RGB,
         2) Resize the image to match the schlieren
-        3) transforms the flame image into the same perspective of the schlieren image'''
+        3) transforms the flame image into the same perspective of the schlieren image''' The final image is shown below.

-Takes the files from two folders and produces the outline of the flame superimposed onto the schlieren image
-    Input: Filenames to be read of both folders
-    Output: New folder with merged images'''
-        '''Reads images from different folders given the path and file_names'''

 ![](Figures/Flame000200.PNG)

+The pixels in the image are then classified into flame and no flame using an user specified threshold.
+The contour of the flame can then be superimposed onto the corresponding Schlieren image as shown below.
 ![](Figures/schlieren000200.PNG)

+The resulting image.
 ![](Figures/merged000200.PNG)